Share · Collaborate · Learn

 Meets Quarterly

-The Student Wellbeing CoP serves as a networking platform for Tulsa higher education professionals involved in student health services, mental health counseling, health promotion, public health and safety, etc. The goal of the Student Wellbeing CoP is to share practical knowledge and best practices that foster student wellbeing, retention, and success.
+The Student Wellbeing & Accessibility Services CoP serves as a networking platform for Tulsa higher education professionals involved in student health services, mental health counseling, disability services/accommodations, health promotion, public health and safety, etc. The goal of the Student Wellbeing & Accessibility Services CoP is to share practical knowledge and best practices that foster student wellbeing, retention, and success.

 Meets Monthly